 A character who has been disabled for an extended period, often physically or visually, suddenly regains the use of their disabled organ.

-.
-Fourth, their otherwise incurable disability was miraculously cured through divine means
+- 4. The otherwise incurable disability was miraculously cured through divine means or by Applied Phlebotinum.

-.
-Finally, fifth, their disability could just disappear for no reason at all, possibly as a Retcon
+- 5. The disability could just disappear for no reason at all, possibly as a Retcon or as Canon Discontinuity.

-are inherent in this trope, if you think about it for a moment
+are inherent in some versions of this trope, if you think about it for a moment

 : If fictional characters can "will" their disabilities away, then real people who can't do the same thing must

 be too weak-willed or lazy to do the same.
 Also, if the only happy ending the writers can imagine for the character is to magically lose their disability